 Install Guide#

-Spyder is relatively easy to install on Windows, Linux and macOS.
+Spyder is relatively easy to install on any Windows, Linux or macOS system meeting our basic system requirements.
 Just make sure to read and follow these instructions with care.

-If you run into problems, before posting a report, please consult our comprehensive troubleshooting guide and search the issue tracker for your error message and problem description.
+If you have questions or run into problems, please check our FAQ, consult our troubleshooting guide and search the issue tracker for your error message and problem description.
 These methods generally fix or isolate the great majority of install-related difficulties.
 Thanks!

 Try Spyder online#

-Want to try out Spyder without installing it?
-With Binder you can work with a fully functional copy of Spyder online that runs right in your web browser, no installation needed.
-Visit the Spyder Binder to get started using Spyder.
+Want to try out Spyder before installing it?
+With Binder, you can open a functional copy of Spyder online that runs right in your web browser, with no installation needed.
+Visit the Spyder Binder page to get started using Spyder.

 Spyder running on Binder